jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 excerpt_image: images/4-http/http-diagram-annotated.JPG
 ---

-**In part 1 of 'Creating a website contact page' I discovered that in order to submit the information entered in the contact form stored on Amazon S3 I need to create a different server to handle POST requests**
+**In part 1 of 'Creating a website contact page' I discovered that in order to submit the information entered in the contact form, stored on Amazon S3, I need to create a different server to handle POST requests**

 The second in my series of HTTP request articles walks through how to build a very simple example of an HTTP request to get a better understanding of how they work.
 <!--more-->